EnvisionDoc/enos_edge_en/learn/data_ingestion_normalization.md

 A sub-device communicates with EnOS Edge with a protocol.
 Edge uploads the specified collection point and control point information to EnOS according to *point.csv* in the protocol.
 EnOS then directly maps the raw data to measuring points defined in models or process the raw data with calculating scripts before mapping it to measuring points, as defined in the template.

 .. image:: ../media/edge_work_flow.png
-   :width: 400px
+   :width: 600px

 ## Connecting with EnOS via Protocols

 The data collection capability of Edge is based on a variety of communication protocols.
 The protocol library of EnOS™ Edge includes not only a large number of industry standard communication protocols but also various proprietary communication protocols.
-For a list of protocols supported by EnOS, see [ List of Supported Protocols](../reference/protocol_list).
+For a list of protocols supported by EnOS, see [List of Supported Protocols](../reference/protocol_list).

 ## Data Collection